 - Solfeggio, ear training and general music theory

 Solfeggio, ear training and general music theory

-During an individual interview, the candidate's motivation towards an art course in general and the specific field of study in particular will be examined.
-The experiences during the practical test as well as the composition of the candidate's portfolio can be a guide here.
-It is important that the candidate can explain own choices and clarify the study choice and expectations.
+During an individual interview, the candidate's motivation towards an art education in general and the specific field of study in particular will mainly be examined.
+The chosen repertoire for the practical test and the candidate's experiences regarding the practical test can be a guide here.
+It is important that the candidate can explain his own choices and clarify his study choices and expectations.

-Interests, general and cultural knowledge, ability to think, creative attitude, insights and communication skills are assessed.
-Important qualities here may include critical sense, commitment, drive, love of art and music, perseverance, self-discipline, sense of humour,...
+Interests, general and cultural knowledge, thinking skills, creative attitude, insights and communication skills are probed.
+Important qualities here may include critical sense, involvement, drive, love of art and music, perseverance, self-discipline, sense of (self-)perspective, etc.

 Please note that locations and times are subject to change.
 Changes will be announced on the spot.